Mine (Taylor Swift song): Reception

 Tanner Stransky of Entertainment Weekly felt the video was "rather sweet" and "heartwarming" in a sense that the song "seems to have a happy ending."
-Leah Collins of the Dose.ca lamented the video for its typical fairytale element even though the plot ended with a blissful marriage.
+Leah Collins of Dose lamented the video for its typical fairytale element even though the plot ended with a blissful marriage.
 She concluded her review by writing, "Swift happens to include dirty diapers and recreating scenes from The Notebook."
-Tamar Anitai of MTV described the video as "a coming-of-age story" where Swift is depicted to endure "many adult life cycle events and major milestones."
-In a different perspective, James Montgomery of MTV compared the music video with Katy Perry's "Teenage Dream," writing that although both videos are "essentially about the same thing: the fantasies of young, thoroughly modern women," the fantasies are "about as different as the women presenting them."
-A reviewer from The Improper Bostonian also compared the music video with Perry's "Teenage Dream" and noticed that the two music videos presented two contrasting end points, writing "for Swift, it’s a marriage, a home and babies.
+Tamar Anitai from MTV described the video as "a coming-of-age story" where Swift is depicted to endure "many adult life cycle events and major milestones."
+In a different perspective, James Montgomery from the same publication compared the music video to Katy Perry's "Teenage Dream", writing that although both videos are "essentially about the same thing: the fantasies of young, thoroughly modern women", the fantasies are "about as different as the women presenting them."
+A reviewer from The Improper Bostonian also compared the music video to "Teenage Dream" and noticed that the two music videos presented two contrasting end points, writing "for Swift, it's a marriage, a home and babies.
 For Perry, its independence and the ability to define your own life."